 Areas of the body that may be treated with laser hair removal include the:

 The doctor asks to shave the areas to be treated one day prior to the actual treatment.
 Also, you should avoid Waxing or applying hair removal lotions during this pre-treatment phase or in-between two treatment sessions.

 What to Expect

 It typically takes between three and eight sessions for permanent hair loss in many body parts.
 The evaluation with your specialist before the procedure will give you a better idea of how many treatment sessions you may need.
-If you want best results, you need to get maintenance treatments done once a year for at least couple of years.
+If you want the best results, you need to get maintenance treatments done once a year for at least a couple of years.

 You can use ice packs, cold water, or anti-inflammatory creams or lotions to soothe the treated areas and diminish any discomfort.
-Moreover, you can apply Sunscreen on any treated areas which are exposed.
+Moreover, you can apply sunscreen on any treated areas which are exposed.

 Before the procedure, you will receive detailed written instructions about your post-treatment care, including information about: